arminfelder/gridfsmigrate/README.md

 1. Backup your MongoDB database so that you won't loose any data in case of any issues. ([MongoDB Backup Methods](https://docs.mongodb.com/manual/core/backups/))
 2. Change `Storage Type` in RocketChat under `Administration> File Upload` to `FileSystem` or `AmazonS3`.
 Update the relevant configuration under the corresponding head in configuration page.
-3. To migrate to local file system
+3. Start copying files to the new store
+   - **File System**

             ./migrate -c dump -d /app/uploads -r rocketchat -t FileSystem -d ./uploads

-   To migrate to Amazon S3
+   - **S3**

             ./migrate -c dump -d /app/uploads -r rocketchat -t AmazonS3 -d bucket_name

-4. Update the database to use new location (use `-t AmazonS3` if you are migrating to S3)
+4. Update the database to use new store (use `-t AmazonS3` if you are migrating to S3)

         ./migrate -c updatedb -d /app/uploads -r rocketchat -t FileSystem